PrzeChoj/gips/README.md

 <img src="man/figures/README-example_mean_unknown4-1.png" width="100%" />

-Keep in mind those calculations were performed on the `scale`d version of the dataset, so precticaly it was performed on the corelation matrix and not on the covariance matrix.
-The analysis is the same, but one have to remember to later come back to the original scaling:
+Remember that those calculations were performed on the `scale`d version of the dataset, so practically, it was performed on the correlation matrix and not the covariance matrix.
+The analysis is the same, but one has to remember to later come back to the original scaling:

 ``` r
 sqrt_diag <- diag(sqrt(diag(cov(Z))))